miseran/i3-tools/README.md

 If you now execute the built-in command `focus right`, i3 would end up focusing window D, since it was most recently active in the right split.
-If you run `window-tool focus right`, however, you will end up focusing C, which is what most people would expect.
+If you run `window-tool focus right`, however, you will end up focusing C, which in my opinion is more intuitive.

 Something similar applies if the right container is split horizontally.
 The built-in command might appear to jump over one window to the most recently